naghim/NiceStalker/README.md

 **Note:** NiceStalker also supports partial matches for usernames and display names.
 If you provide a partial username or display name, NiceStalker will match it with any user whose username or display name contains the provided text.

 If the `"peopleToStalk"` array is left blank, NiceStalker will notify you whenever **any** user becomes online.

+There is also an option to blacklist users.
+Create another array in the `config.json` file named `"peopleToIgnore"` to add users to the list.

+NiceStalker can also be configured to run on startup, to do so, add `"runOnStartup": true` to the config file.